-For Professor Sir Simon Wessely, chair of the Royal College of Psychiatrists, the inequality rears its head in different ways.
-General hospitals are full of flowers but mental health wards are often bare.
-Some medics still treat psychiatry as a lesser branch of medicine and some mental disorders are dismissed as "not real illnesses".
-The same bias means mental health services are low down the pecking order when local NHS commissioners carve up their slice of the £97 billion NHS budget.
+For Sir Simon Wessely, chair of the Royal College of Psychiatrists, the inequality rears its head in different ways.
+General hospitals are full of flowers, but mental health wards are often bare.
+Some medics still treat psychiatry as a lesser branch of medicine and some mental disorders are dismissed as "not real illnesses."
+The same bias means mental health services are low down the pecking order when local NHS commissioners carve up their slice of the £97 billion ($145.8 billion) NHS budget.

 The flip side is that those in power are showing a greater interest in mental health than ever before.
 More people with experience of services are also speaking up to raise awareness of mental health generally and the need for drastic improvements in care.

-Paul Farmer, chief executive of charity Mind, points to some key moments.
+Paul Farmer, chief executive of the charity Mind, points to some key moments.
 Three years ago MPs spoke openly about their own mental health problems.
-A social media-led campaign forced Tesco and Asda to withdraw "mental patient" costumes.
+A social-media-led campaign forced Tesco and Asda to withdraw "mental patient" costumes.
 The last year has seen more high-profile media exposure of problems in the system.
-And now, says Farmer, people are increasingly demanding improvements to services, too.
+And now, says Farmer, people are increasingly demanding improvements to services too.

-"Clinical commissioning groups have been told to do more on mental health but the standard response is, 'Once we've handled the important issues – A&E, cancer, maternity services – then we'll get to mental health.'
-That's not parity" – Professor Sir Simon Wessely, Chair of the Royal College of Psychiatrists
+"Clinical commissioning groups have been told to do more on mental health but the standard response is, 'Once we've handled the important issues—A&E, cancer, maternity services—then we'll get to mental health.'
+That's not parity." —Sir Simon Wessely, chair of the Royal College of Psychiatrists

 There have been other steps forward.
 The coalition also introduced the first ever mental health waiting time targets.
 By this time next year more than half of people experiencing psychosis should get care within two weeks.
 At least 75 percent of people seeking talking therapies should be treated within six weeks.

-The government's final budget committed to spending £1.25 billion extra on children's mental health services over the next five years.
+The government's final budget committed to spending £1.25 billion ($1.9 billion) extra on children's mental health services over the next five years.
 Proposals have also been floated to ban the use of police cells for mentally unwell teenagers.
-And mental health seems, for the first time, to be an election issue, rather than simply buried in manifesto small print.
+And mental health seems, for the first time, to be an election issue rather than simply buried in manifesto small print.

 Will politicians listen?
 Who knows.
 But, as Wessely points out, in the past year Nick Clegg has dedicated several speeches to mental health.
 Ed Miliband became the first party leader, and Jeremy Hunt the first health secretary, to visit the Royal College of Psychiatrists.
 David Cameron has championed research into dementia.
 And NHS England's five-year blueprint for the health service features mental health prominently.

 "All of that is symbolic, but it means something.
-We'd like to see it translated into a real increase in resources for services but it's a start," says Wessely.
+We'd like to see it translated into a real increase in resources for services but it's a start," Wessely says.
 "In an era when it's easy to be cynical about politicians, let's be clear that the change in the importance given to mental health has been tangible."

 "At the moment we just keep hearing, 'It's not down to us, it's down to decisions made by NHS commissioners and different groups'," says Kerry.
 "You can say all the wonderful things you like about mental health but if the money's not there, too much of it is just gimmickry."